materialdoc/materialdoc-web/docs/components/bottom-sheets.md

 </android.support.design.widget.CoordinatorLayout>
 ```

+!!! note
-?> You can wrap your views and viewgroups under `<include>` tags in order to keep clean your layouts.
+    You can wrap your views and viewgroups under `<include>` tags in order to keep clean your layouts.

 IV.
 Get a reference of `BottomSheetBehavior` with a reference of  the view which has the bottom behavior set.
 Use the `from` method of `BottomSheetBehavior`.